roeszler/kapthol/README.md

 ### Media

 - The photos and vector graphics used on the home and sign up page are from [pixbay.com](https://pixabay.com/users/openclipart-vectors-30363/), upsplash and [freepik.com](https://www.freepik.com/home)
-  - Penguin images - sorced from Pixbay user [OpenClipart-Vectors](https://pixabay.com/vectors/tux-anchor-animal-bird-boat-ferry-161379/).
+  - all penguin images - sorced from Pixbay user [OpenClipart-Vectors](https://pixabay.com/vectors/tux-anchor-animal-bird-boat-ferry-161379/).
   - palmtree.png - sourced from [Palm tree icon vector created by brgfx - www.freepik.com](https://www.freepik.com/vectors/palm-tree-icon)
   - contact-us.jpeg - sourced from [unsplash.com](https://unsplash.com/photos/4SNUcHPiC8c)
   - success.jpeg - sourced from [pixabay.com](https://pixabay.com/photos/children-win-success-video-game-593313/)
   - sally-provider.jpeg - sourced from [unsplash.com](https://unsplash.com/s/photos/owner)
-  - Bus on holiday images were sourced from []
+  - all bus images were sourced from pexels user [@nubikini](https://www.pexels.com/@nubikini)
-- The images used for the gallery page were taken from [pexels.com](https://www.pexels.com/collections/kapthol-wqxkprh/)
+- The images used for the gallery page were taken from a pexels.com collection curated [here](https://www.pexels.com/collections/kapthol-wqxkprh/) and [here](https://www.pexels.com/search/cafe/).

-- Cafe photos taken from [www.pexels.com](https://www.pexels.com/search/cafe/)
+---

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!